olvaffe/olv-notes/graphics/mesa/radv.md

   - `EmitLoadParameters` describes the limitations of the load instruction
     - `callback` is a function that emits the load instruction
-    - `byte_align_loads` is true if the load instruction requires dword-aligned addr
+    - `byte_align_loads` is true if the load instruction requires dword-aligned addr for dword+ loads
-      - eg, when reading 1 byte from offset 1, the load instruction will read 2 bytes from offset 0; the result needs to be right-shifted
+      - eg, when reading 4 bytes from offset 1, the load instruction will read 8 bytes from offset 0; the result needs to be right-shifted
     - `supports_8bit_16bit_loads` is true if the load instruction supports 8b and 16b loads
       - smem is the only load instruction that does not support 8b/16b loads
+      - 8b and 16b loads are naturally aligned
     - `max_const_offset_plus_one` is the max supported immed offset
     - pre-defined `EmitLoadParameters`
       - `lds_load_params` false